20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 I loved my dolphin-watching tour!
 It was the first time that I saw a Short-Beaked Common Dolphin.

-11 – Take your kid to a waterpark
+11 – Take your kid to a waterpark, one of the best family activities in Albufeira

 With plenty of slides, tunnels, inflatable mattresses, giant buoys, wave pools and fountains, spending the day at one of the Golden Coast waterparks is certainly an unforgettable experience!